 ASERL CRL Collection Analysis

-During its April 15, 2019 conference call, the ASERL Board approved expanding the CRL Collection Analysis Pilot to the remainder of the ASERL Scholars Trust libraries.
-This is an important point in the lifespan of Scholars Trust as a collaborative endeavor.
-We will gain a greater understanding of the scope of serials holdings among all ASERL Scholars Trust libraries which will inform decisions about collection growth for both Scholars Trust and our participation in the Rosemont Shared Print Alliance.
+In April 2019, the ASERL Board approved expanding the CRL Collection Analysis Pilot to the remainder of the ASERL Scholars Trust libraries.
+This was an important point in the lifespan of Scholars Trust as a collaborative endeavor.
+We gained a greater understanding of the scope of serials holdings among all ASERL Scholars Trust libraries which continues to inform decisions about collection growth for both Scholars Trust and our participation in the Rosemont Shared Print Alliance.

-- January 2021 – The analysis has contributed to the unprecedented growth in the program: 17 of the 33 libraries accepted 4,780 additional titles for retention, exceeding the 4,500 goal.
+The analysis contributed to the unprecedented growth in the program: 17 of the 33 libraries accepted 4,780 additional titles for retention, exceeding the 4,500 goal.

 Scholars Trust Retention Database:

-To request a new user account, send email request to: firstname.lastname@example.org
+To request a new user account, send email request to: Rebecca Crist, firstname.lastname@example.org

 Please note: Access to the Retention Database is limited to libraries participating in the ASERL-CRL Collection Analysis.
 The database uses Google authentication to identify the user and present the user’s customized view.
 The email address used for registering the account must be associated with a Google account.
 It can be a Gmail address or another email address linked to a Google account.